-The third stanza of ‘Whatever Happened?’ begins with the travellers stating together that they now have some “‘Perspective’” on the situation.
-It allows them to look more easily on what happened in the past.
+The third stanza of ‘Whatever Happened?’ begins with the travelers stating together that they now have some “‘Perspective’” on the situation.
+It allows them to look more easily at what happened in the past.

-The comparison to photography continues with the travellers pulling out their “photometers.”
-These are devices which allow one to measure the amount of light in a scene.
+The comparison to photography continues with the travelers pulling out their “photometers.”
+These are devices that allow one to measure the amount of light in a scene.
 Once measured, they can snap their photos.
 This is how easy taking and discarding memories is.
 If they “can’t be printed” they “can be thrown away.”

-The distance from the memories grow as the move farther away.
-“Later” days after the events, they are just a marks on a map.
+The distance from the memories grows as they move farther away.
+“Later” days after the events, they are just marks on a map.
 The past is just “latitude,” a number they could pull up to remember what happened to them.

 This distance comes with acceptance.
 They are able to look at the past and say to themselves that bad things sometimes happen, and there’s nothing one can do about it.
 In particular, they relate “mishap,” a very small word for a very bad day, to “coastal bedding.”
 Wherever they were traveling, and whatever happened to them, it makes sense now that they are at a distance.
 It was “unavoidable.”